 Before taking this medicine

 Do not use Triptodur if you are pregnant.
-It could harm the unborn baby or cause birth defects.
+It could harm the unborn baby.
 Use effective birth control to prevent pregnancy while you are using this medicine.

 heart disease, long QT syndrome or other heart rhythm disorder;